MiaoDX/MiaoDX.github.io/docker/Debug_python_with_docker_in_pycharm.md

 ## What I got

 I tried, tried and tried.
 At an amzing monment I succeeded running docker on windows throgh DockerToolbox.
-Mostly, I refer [One answer to Running a Docker image in PyCharm causes ¡°Invalid volume specification¡±](http://stackoverflow.com/a/39968174/7067150).(By the way, my machine and environment is exactly like the answer)
+Mostly, I refer [One answer to Running a Docker image in PyCharm causes Â¡Â°Invalid volume specificationÂ¡Â±](http://stackoverflow.com/a/39968174/7067150).(By the way, my machine and environment is exactly like the answer)

 BUT suddenly I failed to repeat it.